20 Hours of DUI Treatment

 - Has experienced personality changes associated with alcohol and drug use

-As a result when you fit into one of the previous categories you are considered a Level 1 DUI Client and will be recommended 36 hours of DUI Treatment.
+As a result, when you fit into one of the previous categories, you are considered a Level 1 DUI Client and will be recommended 36 hours of DUI Treatment.
 The 36 hours of treatment consists of 16 hours of DUI Education and 20 Hours of DUI treatment.
 The 20 hours of treatment is generally acquired through group sessions.
-However, here at Arizona DUI Services we offer all 20 Hours of the DUI treatment online.
+However, here at Arizona DUI Services, we offer our 20 Hours of DUI treatment virtually.

 20 HOURS OF TREATMENT

-For the 20 hours of group sessions we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
+For the 20 hours of group sessions, we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
 There are a total of 10 videotaped sessions you will watch.
-Some of the sessions will have supplemental videos designed to reinforce the sessions focus.
-To follow along with the sessions and track your self-improvement you will download worksheets.
+Some sessions will have supplemental videos designed to reinforce the session focus.
+You will receive worksheets in an email, which you can use to follow along with the corresponding sessions.
 You will have 24-hour access to the 20 hours of DUI Treatment.
-Having 24-hour access to the treatment puts you in control of when and how much treatment you complete each day.
+Having 24-hour access to the treatment puts you in control of when and how much Treatment you complete each day.

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS

 So, there you have it.
 Level 1 DUI Offenders get 36 Hours of DUI Treatment.
-The 36 Hours of DUI Treatment is comprised of 20 hours of group sessions and 16 hours of DUI Education.
+The 36 Hours of DUI Treatment is 20 hours of group sessions and 16 hours of DUI Education.
 The difference between the Level 1 and Level 2 offenders is the individual’s history of alcohol and drug use.
-Statistically speaking a history of drug and alcohol use increases the probability of being arrested for another DUI.
+Statistically, a history of drug and alcohol use increases the probability of being arrested for another DUI.
 The additional treatment recommended to the Level 1 DUI Offender is in place to decrease the likelihood of another DUI.
-The focus of the 20 Hour DUI Treatment is to provide additional information.
-You should use the additional information to gain a better understanding into how alcohol and drugs impact your behavior.
-It is to your benefit to use the information in the 20 hour DUI Treatment to create healthier habits and coping skills.
+The focus of the 20-hour DUI Treatment is to provide additional information.
+You should use the additional information to understand better how alcohol and drugs impact your behavior.
+Using the 20-hour DUI Treatment information to create healthier habits and coping skills is beneficial.